earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 # convert roads layer to ggplot ready data.frame
 sjer_roads_df <- tidy(sjer_roads_utmcrop, region = "id")

-# make sure the shapefile attribute table has an id column so we can add spatial attributes
+# make sure the shapefile attribute table has an id column so you can add spatial attributes
 sjer_roads_utmcrop$id <- rownames(sjer_roads_utmcrop@data)
 # join the attribute table from the spatial object to the new data frame
 sjer_roads_df <- left_join(sjer_roads_df,